 The executor or administrator is responsible for collecting and safeguarding the deceased’s assets, including bank accounts, real estate, and personal belongings.
 They must also determine the value of these assets and prepare an inventory for the court.

 Besides managing assets, the executor or administrator is also responsible for settling any debts or liabilities the deceased may have incurred.
 This can include outstanding bills, taxes, and any loans the deceased had taken.
-The executor or administrator must use the estate’s funds to pay off these debts before the assets can be distributed to the beneficiaries.
+The executor or administrator must use the estate’s funds to pay off these debts before distributing assets to beneficiaries.

 Distributing Estate Assets to Beneficiaries